runawayhorse001/GenAI_Best_Practices/docs/html/_sources/prelim.rst.txt

 Norm
 ----

-Norm is a function that maps a vector to a single positive value, representing its magnitude.
-Norms are used to calculate distances between vectors, which is vital for measuring prediction errors in models, performing feature selection, and applying regularization techniques.
+A norm is a function that maps a vector to a single positive value, representing its magnitude.
+Norms are essential for calculating distances between vectors, which play a crucial role in measuring prediction errors, performing feature selection, and applying regularization techniques in models.

 .. _fig_logo:
 .. figure:: images/1Bauo.png